 Order: Procellariiformes Family: Procellariidae Status: Breeding in Madeira

-A small petrel with slim body, large wingspan proportionally to body, pointed wings and long tail.
+A small petrel with a slim body, large wingspan proportionally to the body, pointed wings and a long tail.
 There is no clear sexual dimorphism, despite bill and tarsus being longer in males.

 This is a uniformly dark seabird with a blackish-brown colour.

 Bulwer’s petrel flight is usually not high from seawater, especially on strong winds and it flies alone or in pairs.
 It is not commonly seen in feeding frenzies with cetaceans though it is normally attracted to chum.

 This seabird is a species of tropical and subtropical waters, ranging from 10º S to 40º N, in Northeast Atlantic, Pacific and Indian Oceans.
 In the Atlantic it breeds on the Canary Islands, all Madeira archipelago islands and on some islets of Cape Verde and Azores.